AthanorLabs/atomic-swap/README.md

 ### Donations

-The work on this project is done in our free time.
+The work on this project is currently not funded.
 If you'd like to donate, you can send XMR to the following address: 48WX8KhD8ECgnRBonmDdUecGt8LtQjjesDRzxAjj7tie4CdhtqeBjSLWHhNKMc52kWayq365czkN3MV62abQobTcT1Xe6xC